 How much can I borrow?

-Loan amounts usually range from one hundred to one thousand pounds, depending on what you can afford and the individual lender’s criteria.
+Loan amounts are usually between £100 and £1,000, depending on what you can afford and the lender’s criteria.

 Will a credit check be required?